jsoprych/flexdata/README.md

 Detail View Not Updating:
 Ensure <fd-detail-view> is included in index.html and src/components/fd-detail-view.ts is compiled.
-Check console for errors in fd-grid.js or fd-detail-view.js.
+Check console for errors in data-controller.js, fd-grid.js, or fd-detail-view.js.
-Verify row-selected event is firing (e.g., add console.log in <fd-detail-view>’s handleRowSelected).
+Verify DataController is firing row-selected events (e.g., add console.log in setSelectedRow).